How often can you refinance your home?

 Key takeaways:

-- There's no limit to the number of times you can refinance your home, though some loans make you hold them for a time before you can refinance.
+- There’s no limit to the number of times you can refinance your home, though there may be waiting periods before you can refinance.

 - While refinancing can save you money or allow you to borrow your equity, it's important to weigh the cost of refinancing against the benefits.